Running Total in Excel

 2. Next, select cell C2 and enter the SUM function shown below.

 Explanation: the first cell ($B$2) in the range reference is an absolute reference.
-We fixed the reference to cell B2 by adding a $ symbol in front of the column letter and row number.
+We locked the reference to cell B2 by adding a $ symbol in front of the column letter and row number.
 The second cell (B2) in the range reference is a normal relative reference.

 3. Select cell C2, click on the lower right corner of cell C2 and drag it down to cell C7.